tdowgielewicz/sdc_p4/readme.md

 ### Summary

 This pipe line works good on the simple videos with quite constant lighting conditions.
 However a lot of thing could be improved.
 A lot of adjustments still should be done to have 99.9999% robust system
-This pipleine for shure will fail in diferent light conditions it is adjusted to that only one video.
+This pipeline for sure will fail in different light conditions.
+It is adjusted to that only one video.
 Also finding the lines works good only on quite small Curvatures.
-Also processing power is the limit, I have quite buffy PC and i was not able to process image in real time.
+And processing power is the limit, I have quite buffy PC and i was not able to process image in real time.
 However there may some solutions like using GPU, switch to C++ and limit ROIs with preprocessing
 Nevertheless it is possible to make more robust system based on this one.